Skip to main content

 A master's degree in Social Work offers you flexibility in social work employment as a licensed professional.
 The Social Work master's degree program gives you additional expertise and training for career advancement.
 M.S.W. students have gone on to hold the following positions, among others:

-• Adult community mental health practitioner at Northwestern Mental Health Center in Crookston, Minn.
+• Adult community mental health practitioner at Northwestern Mental Health Center in Crookston, MN.

-• Case manager at McLaren Greater Lansing in Lansing, Mich.
+• Case manager at McLaren Greater Lansing in Lansing, MI.

-• Chemical dependency and mental health counselor at Great Lakes Recovery Center in Marquette, Mich.
+• Chemical dependency and mental health counselor at Great Lakes Recovery Center in Marquette, MI.

-• Mental health practitioner at Lutheran Social Service of Minnesota in Detroit Lakes, Minn.
+• Mental health practitioner at Lutheran Social Service of Minnesota in Detroit Lakes, MN.

-• Social work program director at Central Alabama Aging Consortium in Montgomery, Ala.
+• Social work program director at Central Alabama Aging Consortium in Montgomery, AL.

 Courses You Can Take